Tahiti Yacht Charter Guide

 Each of the resort and hotel restaurants around the region offers world-class dining with magnificent lagoon views, while regular after-dinner Polynesian shows feature the island's best musicians and dancers.
 Many dishes are influenced by French taste.
 Seafood and fishes are delicious, usually cooked with vanilla or pineapple.

-Tahiti is one of the world's most beloved yacht charter destinations, for all the reasons listed above.
+Tahiti is one of the world's most popular yacht charter destinations, for all the reasons listed above.
 Boatbookings knows the region and boats, and can find you the ideal charter yacht, be it bareboat, crewed, sail, motor or catamaran.